Fox2Code/FoxMagiskModuleManager/README.md

 2022-present [Androidacy](https://www.androidacy.com/?utm_source=fox-repo&utm_medium=web).
 See
 [LICENSE](LICENCE) for details.
 Library licenses can be found in the licenses section of the app.

-Modules are not covered by this license, please check the license of each module before using it.
+Modules and their files, names, and other assets are not covered by this license, please check the license of each module before using it.

-Some third party backend services may be proprietary, please check their terms of service before using them.
+Some third party backend services may be proprietary or have additional terms, please check their terms of service before using them.

-## Disclaimer
+## EULA

-In no event shall the developer be liable for any special, direct, indirect, consequential, or incidental damages or any damages whatsoever, whether in an action of contract, negligence or other tort, arising out of or in connection with the use of the app or the contents of the app.
-The developer reserves the right to make additions, deletions, or modification to the contents on the app at any time without prior notice.
+The EULA can be found [here](https://www.androidacy.com/foxmmm-eula/).
+By downloading, installing, or using this app you agree to the terms of the EULA.

-This app is not affiliated with Magisk or its developers, nor with any of the module repos or developers of the modules.
+`IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.`